Ayushburman/Introduction-to-Psychology/Facts.md

-1. Psychological Effects Everyone Should Know
+1. Psychological Effects Everyone Should

-1. Confirmation Bias
-2.
 People tend to notice
 and remember information that supports what they already believ One positive quality such as attractiveness or confidence) can make someone seem smarter, kinder, or more competent.
 7. Anchoring Effect
 8.
 The first number or idea you hear influences later judgments, even if it's arbitrary.